Epyc fail? We can defeat AMD's virtual machine encryption, say boffins

 AMD's data-center processors, as well as its Ryzen Pro line, support what's called Secure Encrypted Virtualization.
 This decrypts and encrypts virtual machines on the fly while stored in RAM so that the host operating system, hypervisor, and any malware on the host computer, cannot snoop on protected VMs.
 Each virtual machine is assigned an address space ID which is linked to a cryptographic key to cipher and decipher data as it moves between memory and the CPU cores.
 The key never leaves the system-on-chip, and each VM gets its own key.

-That means, in theory, not even a malicious or hijacked hypervisor, kernel, driver, or other privileged code, should not be able to inspect the contents of a protected virtual machine, which is a good safety feature for multi-tenant cloud platforms.
+That means, in theory, not even a malicious or hijacked hypervisor, kernel, driver, or other privileged code, should be able to inspect the contents of a protected virtual machine, which is a good safety feature for multi-tenant cloud platforms.
 Now you can be sure that a BOFH isn't peeking into your guest instance.

 However, a technique dubbed SEVered can, it is claimed, be used by a rogue host-level administrator, or malware within a hypervisor, or similar, to bypass SEV protections and copy information out of a customer or user's virtual machine.

-The problem, said Fraunhofer AISEC researchers Mathias Morbitzer, Manuel Huber, Julian Horsch and Sascha Wessel, is that miscreants at the host level can alter the guest's physical memory mappings, using standard page tables, so that the SEV mechanism fails to disguise the contents of the VM.
+The problem, said Fraunhofer AISEC researchers Mathias Morbitzer, Manuel Huber, Julian Horsch and Sascha Wessel, is that miscreants at the host level can alter a guest's physical memory mappings, using standard page tables, so that the SEV mechanism fails to properly isolate and scramble parts of the VM in RAM.
 Here's the team's outline of the attack:

 With SEVered, we demonstrate that it is nevertheless possible for a malicious HV [hypervisor] to extract all memory of an SEV-encrypted VM [virtual machine] in plaintext.
 We base SEVered on the observation that the page-wise encryption of main memory lacks integrity protection.